 Wrongful Death Lawyer

 Losing a loved one is devastating.
 The death of a spouse, child, sibling, or parent is incredibly painful.
-If the death was the result of someone else's negligence, then the pain also can be accompanied by confusion and anger.
-Could this have been prevented?
+If the death was the result of someone else’s negligence, then the pain also can be accompanied by confusion and anger.
+Was it preventable?
 Why did it happen?
 Who is responsible?

 If a person’s death was caused by the wrongful conduct of a person or group of people, then a wrongful death suit may be filed.
 Of course, it is important to know what a wrongful death suit is.
 If someone’s death is caused by a reckless driver or by medical malpractice, then you may have a wrongful death case.

-A wrongful death is a death caused by a negligent, reckless, or intentional act committed by another.
+A wrongful death defined as: a death caused by a negligent, reckless, or intentional act committed by another.
 A wrongful death lawsuit not only seeks justice for the victim of the negligent act, but also for any dependents who relied on the victim for financial support.
-This is primarily what sets a wrongful death suit apart from other personal injury suits—the suit is brought by the victim's family members or estate.
+This primarily sets a wrongful death suit apart from other personal injury suits—the suit brought by the victim’s family members or estate.

-In order to file a Louisiana wrongful death lawsuit, the following must be proved:
+In order to file a Louisiana wrongful death lawsuit, proof of the following must occur:

-- The victim's death was caused by negligence or a wrongful act by the defendant.
+- The victim’s death caused by negligence or a wrongful act by the defendant.